-You can manually apply macros to tickets and chat sessions.
-You can apply more than one macro to a ticket or chat.
+You can manually apply one or more macros toa ticket at once.
 Keep in mind that what one macro does can easily be undone by another macro.

 So why would you apply more than one macro?
 A typical use case is a ticket that contains more than one question or issue, let's say two in this example.
 You might have set up two macros that both insert a comment into a ticket to answer each issue separately.
 By applying each macro to the ticket, you add two comments and address both issues in a single response.

 - In a ticket , click the Apply macro button in the bottom toolbar.

 - Typically, your five most commonly used macros from the past week appear at the top of the macros list.

 You can select one of these, begin typing the name of the macro, or scroll through the list to find the one you want to use.

 The most-used macros display can be disabled, in which case, you'll only see the all macros list.
 For information, see Disabling the most-used macros option.Note: Macros can be set up for a specific channel or for aall channels.
 If you select a macro that is not enabled for your channel, it will not be applied.
 Unless your admin included the channel in the macro title, there will be no indication in the macro list as to which macros are available for which channels.

 The actions defined in the macro will be applied.
 If the macro updated the ticket comment, you can edit the text before submitting the ticket.

 - To apply another macro, click Apply macro again and select another macro.

 Tip: Fine Tuning: Check out how we use macros to manage tickets with Jilliana Peterson's Fine Tuning: How Zendesk uses Zendesk, Part 1.